s4b3rt0oth/LIMO-rPI/README.md

 # LIMO-rPI
 Motion activating LIFX lights with a PI Zero W and PIR sensor.

+First thing to do will be to edit the lifx_motion.py files and add your "master light" MAC and IP addresses.
+It will not work without this!

 The only requirement is the lifxlan module from pip.

 ```